LouisXVBTW/low-interaction-ICS-honeypot/README.md

 ### What is stage 2?

-Stage 2 is embedding cowrie and potentiallialy the database, unless i can think of something else instead.
+Stage 2 is creating and designing the database, create testing, inplement into code. unless i can think of something else instead.

 - [ ] ==create/design database==
 - [ ] ==Add logging to the protocols==